Six Invitational 2019

 Rogue: Ecl9pse, Slashug, easilyy, Shuttle, VertcL and Ranger (their coach)

 The winners of an open qualifier event will be invited to the Invitationals as the region’s representative.
-These qualifiers will be played on the following dates: December 12th, 15th and 22nd and then January 3rd, 5th and 12th after the Christmas break.

 The qualifiers will take the form of a standard Swiss Format system with 8 rounds and 3 lives, which means your team can lose up to 3 Matches before they drop out for the day.
 The teams will be assigned points based on their performance at each of their qualifiers, with the top six teams at the end of the sixth qualifier qualifying for the playoffs where they’ll join the Pro and Challenger League squads.